marina-haliem/Dynamic-RideSharing-Pooling-Simulator/README.md

 # A Distributed Model-Free Ride-Sharing Approach for Joint Matching, Pricing, and Dispatching using Deep Reinforcement Learning
+@ARTICLE{9507388,
-@article{haliem2020distributed, title={A distributed model-free ride-sharing approach for joint matching, pricing, and dispatching using deep reinforcement learning}, author={Haliem, Marina and Mani, Ganapathy and Aggarwal, Vaneet and Bhargava, Bharat}, journal={arXiv preprint arXiv:2010.01755}, year={2020} }
+  author={Haliem, Marina and Mani, Ganapathy and Aggarwal, Vaneet and Bhargava, Bharat}, journal={IEEE Transactions on Intelligent Transportation Systems}, title={A Distributed Model-Free Ride-Sharing Approach for Joint Matching, Pricing, and Dispatching Using Deep Reinforcement Learning}, year={2021}, pages={1-12}, doi={10.1109/TITS.2021.3096537}}

 ## These are the steps to generate the data files that serve as our dataset.
 These are already generated and provided @: